docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 We train the CLIP-like model on the [flickr8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
 To run this notebook you need to download and unzip the data into the same folder as the notebook.

-Not that in this notebook by no means we aim at reproduce any CLIP results (our dataset is way too small anyways), but rather we want to show how DocArray datastructures help researchers and practitioners to write beautiful and pythonic multi-modal PyTorch code.
+Note that in this notebook by no means we aim at reproduce any CLIP results (our dataset is way too small anyways), but we rather want to show how DocArray datastructures help researchers and practitioners to write beautiful and pythonic multi-modal PyTorch code.

 ```python tags=[]